 A mildew resistant fabric has not necessarily undergone any specific chemical treatments.
-The fibers themselves may inherently resist mold, mildew, and bacteria growth.
 Unlike natural cellulose and protein fibers, petroleum-based products (polyester, nylon, polyethylene, and polypropylene, for example) create environments that do not encourage the growth of mold, mildew, or bacteria.
-Although a resistant fabric will not prevent such growth in the right conditions, it can minimize the severity of potential problems in hot and humid locations.
+Although the fibers themselves are resistant to microbial growth, if they are allowed to collect dirt, grime, and moisture, bacteria and mold will be able to grow.